-- This document summarises the work plan for our 2018/19 external audit of the South East of Scotland Transport Partnership ("the Partnership"). - 2.
-The core elements of our work include: - an audit of the 2018/19 annual accounts; - a review, where applicable, of the Partnership's arrangements for governance and transparency, financial management, financial sustainability and value for money; and - any other work requested by Audit Scotland.
+- This document summarises the work plan for our 1.
+2019/20 external audit of the South East of Scotland Transport Partnership ("the Partnership"). - 2.
+The core elements of our work include: - an audit of, and provision of a specified audit opinion, on the 2019/20 annual accounts; - consideration and reporting on, where applicable, the Partnership's arrangements on the four audit dimensions: financial sustainability, financial management, governance and transparency, and value for money; and - any other work requested by Audit Scotland, including the contribution to performance audits (including overview reports, performance audit reports, and impact reports).